MicrosoftDocs/visualstudio-docs/docs/workflow-designer/keyboard-shortcuts-in-the-workflow-designer.md

 - To resize a flowchart, move an activity past the current border of the flowchart using the arrow keys.
 The flowchart is resized automatically.

-- To set an activity as the start node, use the **Set as StartNode** command in the context menu.
+- To set an activity as the start node, use the **Set as StartNode** command in the right-click menu.

 - To connect activities: